-Our small school and even smaller class sizes, allow us to involve students in the design, instillation, and monitoring of our school's green initiatives.
-Our science curriculum is designed to engage students to participate in the act of resource preservation as we know that increasing students environmental knowledge while also employing instructional practices that focus on interdisciplinary and place-based problem solving influence behavior change towards sustainability.
+Our small school and even smaller class sizes, allow us to involve students in the design, instillation, and monitoring of our school's carbon neutralizing initiatives.
+Our science curriculum is designed to engage students to participate in the act of resource preservation as studies show that increasing students environmental knowledge while also employing instructional practices that focus on place-based, local acts of problem solving, influence behavior change towards sustainability.

-Native Landscaping: Our school grounds have been replanted with Californian native plants.
-Shade tolerant woodland plants help control erosion, limit storm-water run-off, produce oxygen, and serve as an urban habitat for native organisms.
-Our students' efforts have earned our campus a National Wildlife Habitat Certification (2017).
+Native Landscaping: Our school grounds have been restored with Californian native plants that help control erosion, limit storm-water run-off, produce oxygen, and serve as urban habitat for native organisms.

-Smart Irrigation: An automated drip watering system has been installed throughout our campus.
-Mobile control, automated forecast watering, and weekly usage updates allow our staff and students to monitor our water usage.
+Smart Irrigation: An automated drip watering system irrigates our campus grounds.
+Mobile control, automated forecast watering, and weekly usage updates allow our staff and students to monitor our water use habits.

-Solar Energy: Rooftop solar panels (under construction) supply our science room with sun-generated electricity offsetting some the lab's energy demands.
-Students can “plug-in” and experience the variations of the sun’s energy output.
+Solar Energy: Rooftop solar panels (under construction) supply our science room with renewable generated electricity, offsetting some of the lab's energy demands.
+Students can “plug-in” and experience the variations of the sun’s seasonal intensity.

-LED Lighting: LED's offer students a cleaner, healthier, more productive lighting environment, and demonstrates energy-efficient lighting systems.
+LED Lighting: LED lights offer students a cleaner, healthier, more productive lighting environment, and demonstrates energy-efficient lighting systems.

 Motion Sensor Switches: Overhead motion detectors save energy by automatically turning off the lights when occupants leave the room.

-Smart Outlets: Smart outlets located around the science lab teaches students about "vampire" electricity.
+Smart Outlets: Smart outlets teach students about "vampire" electricity.

 Soaps, Cleaners & Tissue: Biodegradable soaps, cleaners, and non-bleached tissues are used in the science lab.

-Indoor Air Quality Monitoring: Monitors in the science lab allows students to see the air quality fluctuations at our school.
+Indoor Air Quality Monitoring: Monitors allow students to see indoor seasonal air quality fluctuations.